 In some years a major sponsor will invite all attendees to a venue for beer and food.
 Soft drinks and cheaper beers will be covered by their tab.

 The is the main diner and is a large sit down dinner held at a nearby venue.
-Choice of food is usually limited, plus there will be special items for vegitarians etc. Here is a menu from 2007:
+Choice of food is usually limited, plus there will be special items for vegetarians etc. Here is a menu from 2007:

 In the past there were speeches, charity auctions and the like.
-However in recent yeas these have been mostly moved to the wrap-up session to the dinner tends to be a bit more streamlined.
+However in recent yeas these have been mostly moved to the wrap-up session so the dinner tends to be a bit more streamlined.

 Ad hoc dinners